 Edited by: Tomas Beth-Avdalla Series: MARA Collected Texts

-Publication Date: 5 May 2021 (estimated) Publication status: To be printed
+Publication Date: 5 May 2021 (estimated).
+UPDATE: Estimated date for delivery from the printer: 28 June 2021 Publication status: To be printed

 Interior Color: Black Binding: Paperback Trim Size: 6 x 9 in (229 x 152 mm) Page Count: 478 + 40 pages illustrations Language: Syriac